wbalmer/petitRADTRANS/docs/index.rst

 - Paul Mollière
 - Evert Nasedkin

-Paul Mollière published the first version of pRT in 2019, since then the main development has been passed on to other members of the core team, listed alphabetically above.
-Paul continues to determine the strategic directions for the code, manages its development, and adds a new features here and there, from time to time.
+Since publishing the first paper on pRT in 2019, the lead development has been passed on from Paul Mollière to other members of the team, listed alphabetically above.
+At the moment, Doriann Blain is the lead developer.
+Paul continues to determine the strategic directions for the code, manages its development, and adds a new features here and there, from time to time...

+We also welcome new contributors!
 If you would like to become an active contributor to pRT, please see `"Contributing" <content/contributing.html>`_.

 Former contributors and developers